 The royal duties are transitioning to the younger generation

 After the late Prince Philip retired from his duties (including public events) in 2017, the Queen was accompanied at many public events by her son and grandsons.
 With the Queen in her late 90s and the recent passing of Prince Philip, it’s likely that more and more of the public events will be attended only either by Prince Charles, or the Duke and Duchess of Cambridge (Prince William and Kate Middleton).
-Take a look at these rarely seen photos of Queen Elizabeth and Prince Philip.

 She’s already delegating anyway

 The Queen has lately been delegating more and more of her duties to her children and grandchildren.
 In doing so, she’s demonstrating her capacity to rule, as well as her effectiveness.
 Why would the Queen take the much more extreme step of abdicating if she’s able to take the smaller steps of delegating her duties to the younger royals?